 hansjörg weißbrich, bfs

 Hansjörg Weißbrich is one of Germany's most renowned film editors.
 After 30 years in the industry, he has worked on more than 70 feature films so far.
-His work has been honored with numerous awards, including two German Film Awards.
+His work has been honored with numerous awards, including three German Film Awards.

 He is best known for his collaboration with director Maria Schrader on the films She Said, I’m Your Man, Stefan Zweig: Farewell To Europe, and on the Emmy-winning Netflix series Unorthodox.
 Weißbrich also has a longtime working relationship with highly acclaimed German director Hans-Christian Schmid.
 Since 1995, they have worked together on 8 feature films, including Sandra Hüller’s feature film debut Requiem, which won her a Silver Bear for Best Actress at the Berlin Film Festival in 2006 and marked the starting point of her world career.